gwizdek/OuterWorlds-UEVR-Plugin/README.md

 Save and try injecting UEVR again.

 ### 2. Game crashes when taking elevator to Back Bays (on the Groundbreaker)
-This is a known issue with version 0.1.0.
-For the time being, use the elevator in 2D, then inject UEVR.
+This is a known issue with version 0.1.0 (fixed in 0.2.0).

 ## Credits